How to claim compensation from Roads Service

 Personal injury and vehicle damage only

-If you provide signed and dated photographs with your claim form which show the surrounding area and enable us to identify the exact location, then a meeting on site may not be necessary.
-However, if we cannot identity the exact location from the photographs, then a meeting will be arranged with a member of Roads Service staff to pinpoint the location.
+Provision of clear, dated photographs with your claim form showing the surrounding area may enable us to identify the exact location, and, therefore a meeting on site may not be necessary.
+If we cannot identity the exact location from the photographs, a meeting will be arranged with a member of Transport NI (formerly known as Roads Service) staff so that you can show us the exact location.

 What if my claim relates to the sewerage and water supply?